-When you refinance, you take out a new loan to pay back some or all of your student loan balance.
-You can refinance both private and federal student loans, but it generally only makes sense if the interest rate of the new loan is lower than your current interest rate.
+When you refinance, you take out a new loan to pay back some or all of your current student loan balance.
+You can refinance both private and federal student loans, and you can combine all of your loans into one new payment with new terms and a new interest rate.

 Who should refinance right now?